 If you decide to use a separate keyboard and mouse with your computer or laptop, you may need somewhere to mount them.
 An under-desk mounting panel allows you to adopt the best elbow position relative to the desk, and that is the right-angle position.
 You can avoid wrist pain and reduce your chances of developing carpal tunnel.

 When you have a call or online meeting, you need a good pair of quality earphones or headphones on hand.
 Ideally, they should have microphones on them as well.
 Consider noise-canceling alternatives to ensure that your work calls are not interrupted by any background noise in your home.
 You may also need earphones and headphones to connect you to some good music during a long day at work.

 13. Desk lamp

-A desk lamp is one of the home office essentials yet often forgotten workspace essentials.
+A desk lamp is one of the home office essentials yet often forgotten ergonomic products for home.
 This could be because most people opt to work in their home offices during the day when there is natural light and lighting is not a problem.
 Having the right amount of light in your office has been shown to improve mood and productivity at work radically.

 14. Office stationery

 Paper, pens, erasers, sharpeners, staplers, and sharpies are just some examples of office stationery that you should keep nearby.
 You never know when you are going to need to make notes or pen something down.
 Office stationery is one of the ‘work’ from home accessories you cannot do without.